 Turning to the "pig literary," he must be wanting in imagination indeed who fails to trace in Dr. Conan Doyle's spirited little sketch the resemblance to the immortal and lamented Sherlock Holmes.
 That pig is evidently "on the scent" of some baffling mystery.
 Note the quick and penetrating snout, the alert ears, thrown back in the act of listening, the nervous, sensitive tail, and the expectant, eager attitude.
-The spirit of the great detective breathes in every line and animates the whole.
+The spirit of the great detective breathes in every line and animates the whole every line and animates the whole.